James I of Scotland: Historiography

 James was a paradoxical figure.
-Although a prisoner of England he still received a good education and developed into a cultured individual becoming a poet, an accomplished musician and skilled in sports.
-Walter Bower, abbot of Inchcolm, lists James's qualities as a musician — "not just as an enthusiastic amateur" but a master, "another Orpheus".
+While a prisoner in England, he received a good education and developed into a cultured individual, becoming a poet, an accomplished musician and a sportsman.
+Walter Bower, abbot of Inchcolm, lists James's qualities as a musician—'not just as an enthusiastic amateur' but a master, another Orpheus.'
 His mastery included the organ, drum, flute and lyre.
-James's sporting abilities such as wrestling, hammer throwing, archery and jousting are also listed by Bower.
+James's sporting abilities, such as wrestling, hammer throwing, archery and jousting, are also listed by Bower.
 He described James as possessing an 'eagerness' in 'literary composition and writing', the best known of which is his love poem, The Kingis Quair.
-Bower characterised the king as "a tower, a lion, a light, a jewel, a pillar and a leader "and was our law giver king" who ended the 'thieving, dishonest conduct and plundering".
+Bower characterised the king as 'a tower, a lion, a light, a jewel, a pillar and a leader' and was 'our law giver king' who ended the 'thieving, dishonest conduct and plundering'.

 Abbot Bower also described the king as capable of stabbing a near relative through the hand for creating a disturbance at court.
-The abbot was generally supportive of James but he and others regretted the demise of the Albany Stewarts, and he was confounded by James's greed for territory and wealth.
+The abbot was generally supportive of James, but he and others regretted the demise of the Albany Stewarts, and he was confounded by James's greed for territory and wealth.
 Although Bower did not dwell at length on the negative aspects of James's character, he alluded to the dismay of even those close to the king at his harsh regime.
 John Shirley's account of the events leading up to James's murder in the work The Dethe of the Kynge of Scotis provided an accurate narrative of politics in Scotland and which must have depended upon knowledgeable witnesses.
-The Dethe describes James as "tyrannous" and whose actions were motivated by revenge and "covetise ... than for anny laweful cawse".
+The Dethe describes James as 'tyrannous' and whose actions were motivated by revenge and 'covetise ... than for anny laweful cawse'.
 Shirley agrees with Bower as far as the Albany Stewarts were concerned when he wrote that the Albanys whos dethe the people of the land sore grutched and mowrned.
 Writing nearly a century later both the chroniclers John Mair and Hector Boece relied extensively on Bower for their own narratives.
-They described James as the embodiment of good monarchy with Mair's eulogy that James "...indeed excelled by far in virtue his father, grandfather and his great-grandfather nor will I give precedence over the first James to any of the Stewarts", while Boece, in a similar vein, calls James the maist vertuous Prince that evir was afoir his days.
+They described James as the embodiment of good monarchy with Mair's eulogy that James '...indeed excelled by far in virtue his father, grandfather and his great-grandfather nor will I give precedence over the first James to any of the Stewarts', while Boece, in a similar vein, calls James the maist vertuous Prince that evir was afoir his days.
 Late in the 16th century the early historians George Buchanan and Bishop John Lesley from opposite ends of the religious spectrum both looked favourably on James's reign but were uneasily mindful of an enduring aggressive history regarding the king.